 status

-firstly, as of jan 26 2025, content viewing will only work on windows+edge and osx/ios+safari. the purpose of this is to disable widevine in favour of playready/fairplay. thankfully this isn't actually a big deal since playready was cracked in 2024 and decryption keys can still easily be acquired.
+firstly, as of jan 26 2025, content viewing will only work on windows+edge and osx/ios+safari. the purpose of this is to disable widevine in favour of playready/fairplay. this isn't actually a big deal since playready was cracked in 2024 and decryption keys can still easily be acquired. secondly, the manifest url now has an authorisation token in it's request headers which updates every 2 minutes. this means you will very quickly get a 403 error when downloading the stream. this is the main issue as it doesn't have an easy workaround.

 beyond live - streams